24 - Hour Guide To Paris

 In a hurry?
 Here’s a time-stamped overview of how to spend one day in Paris:

-• 6:01 - 9:30 AM: 🚆 London to Paris transit via Eurostar (2 hr 29 min)
+• 6:01 - 9:30 AM: 🚆 London to Paris transit via the Eurostar train line (2 hr 29 min)

-• 9:45 - 9:55 AM: ⛪ Admire Sacré-Cœur (10 min)
+• 9:45 - 9:55 AM: ⛪ Admire the glistening white Sacré-Cœur façade (10 min)

-• 10:00 - 11:30 AM: 🎨 Brunch at Au Cadet du Gascogne in Montmartre (1 hr 30 min)
+• 10:00 - 11:30 AM: 🎨 Brunch at Au Cadet de Gascogne in Montmartre, the bohemian district (1 hr 30 min)

-• 11:50 - 12:00 PM: 🙏 Snap a photo in front of Notre-Dame (10 min)
+• 11:50 AM - 12:00 PM: 🙏 Snap a photo of Notre-Dame while the interior is under construction (10 min)

 • 12:10 - 12:35 PM: 📚 Curl up with a good book in Shakespeare and Company (25 min)